 - your perception of a situation (because, luckily, your camera and lens are attuned to your brain and naturally interpret your state of mind, a delicate process mysteriously ruined by Photoshop, Lightroom and their likes)

-- or, more simply, closer to “reality” (which, as everyone knows, often comes in black and white, as proven by the photo on the right)
+- or, more simply, closer to “reality” (which, as everyone knows, often comes in black and white, as proven by the photos in this article)

 For any or all of these reasons, we are told, there should be something wrong with Photoshop and, more generally, anything that allows you to “tamper” with the images coming straight out of your scanner.

 Show me your image (not your neg)

 I disagree with the approach to film photography in the digital age as described above, for a simple historical reason: if you ask people who print images in a darkroom in the “wet”, old fashioned way, you’ll notice that they work hard to produce a great print, not a print that merely avoids dust spots.